 Spatial Health Lab

-Assistant Professor, Senior Research
+Dr. Andrew Larkin transitions to Assistant Professor, Senior Research

 Dr. Larkin joined the College of Public Health and Human Sciences as an Assistant Professor, Senior Research starting April 2019.
 His research focuses on the intersection of environmental health and data science.
 He is leading several new research areas in the Spatial Health Lab, including the use of Twitter data to better understand how we use urban green space and what this means for our health, and the application of deep learning methods applied to street view images to predict perceptions and environmental exposures.

 NO2 model used to predict global impact of traffic pollution on pediatric asthma